We often are asked this question. Our answer: It depends.

 Apartments

 14 rue Francaise (2nd arrondissement).
-This well appointed studio, part of the Roth/Ray collection, is located on a pedestrian street near the rue Montorgueil shopping area, making for convenient "at home" breakfasts and lunches.
+This well appointed studio, also part of the Roth/Ray collection, is located on a pedestrian street near the rue Montorgueil shopping area, making for convenient "at home" breakfasts and lunches.
 It's generally very quiet, but on warm Friday and Saturday nights you can expect some street noise emanating from a couple nearby night clubs.

 9 Rue de Square Carpeaux (18th arrondissement).
 This charming "room with a view" apartment offers a "Mary Poppins" rooftop expanse of Montmartre.
 It is near a convenient bus line (and metro stops), and it's not too far from the center of the city, but it feels far away from most tourists.
 The neighborhood is very enjoyable and real, with fine market streets and local restaurants.
 (And it's very easy to communicate and make arrangements with the owners, who live in Los Angeles but have a local contact to greet and present keys, etc.)